Dams to Darnley Country Park

-Dams to Darnley Country Park is a 1,350 acre country park in the East Renfrewshire and Glasgow areas, in Scotland.
+Dams to Darnley Country Park is a 1,350 acre country park crossing parts of the East Renfrewshire and Glasgow areas in Scotland.
 The park comprises the historic greenspace between the towns of Barrhead and Newton Mearns in East Renfrewshire, and the areas of Darnley, Parkhouse and Southpark Village in south Glasgow.
 Being designated in 2004, it is one of the newest country parks in Scotland.

 Geography

 The area occupied by Dams to Darnley Country Park has been used for leisure for many years.
 The park is largely farmland, but contains some historic woodlands.
 The park is also noted for its large reservoirs.
 By far the largest of these is Balgray Reservoir, which has Aurs Road, the main road through the park, alongside it for some distance.
 The rural portion of Aurs Road is entirely included within the park, and the road is the main road connecting the two halves of East Renfrewshire (although a new road is planned for this purpose).
 There are three other reservoirs in the park: Ryat Linn Reservoir, the Category A Listed Waulkmill Glen Reservoir, and the small Littleton Reservoir.
 The Brock Burn flows around the reservoirs, very directly adjacent to several, although Littleton Reservoir is the only one that the burn actually flows through, with the burn going on to flow into the White Cart Water near the Silverburn Shopping Centre in Pollok.

 At the west, the park ends at the Glasgow Central to Neilston railway line (the railway enters the park for around 2 km east of this point and crosses a large viaduct over the Waulkmill Glen Reservoir before being used as part of the park boundary in Newton Mearns).
 In this area, there is a plan to build a new railway station off Balgraystone Road, after new housing developments in the area.
 This railway station would also serve the park.